jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 #### ldd

-the `ldd` command helps you find:
+The `ldd` command helps you find:

 * If a program is dynamically or statically linked
 * What libraries a program needs

-lets have a look at two files:
+Lets have a look at two files:

 ```text
 [jadi@fedora ~]$ ldd /sbin/ldconfig